 If you believe there has been an error in grading, I am happy to discuss it with you.
 However, you must bring it up to me within one week of the graded assignment being returned to you.
 After this, the grade is considered final.

 The exact schedule is likely to change as the semester progresses.
 Please see Canvas for all up-to-date readings and assignment due dates.
+Below is only a rough outline.

 This course adheres to the university’s Academic Integrity Policy, and takes cheating and plagiarism very seriously.
 All work completed online must be done alone unless instructed otherwise, and no resources not approved by the instructor may be used during exams.